asleepinglion/ng6-cli/readme.md

 # ng6-cli
+#### Development Tools for Large-Scale Angular Apps with ES6, Webpack, & the Component Architecture!

 > These tools and this documentation is currently under active development and will continue to be improved and refined.
 Please let me know if you're interested in collaborating with us!
 >